ignazio-bovo/ignazio-bovo/README.md

 I'm Ignazio and I'm currently a blockchain/backend developer building [Joystream DAO](https://www.joystream.org/).

-- 🔭 I’m currently working mainly on Joystream DAO
+- 🔭 I’m currently working for Datura.ai
 - 📫 How to reach me: LinkedIn / X (links in the profile section)
   <!-- - ⚡ Fun fact: I am funny -->
   <!-- - 👯 I’m looking to collaborate on ... -->